Getting Started¶

 .
 The second command asks DAMO

-to execute the artificial generator process start via the given command and
+to start the program via the given command and make DAMON monitors the newly

-make DAMON monitors the generator process.
-The third command retrieves the
+started process.
+The third command retrieves the current snapshot of the

-current snapshot of the monitored access pattern of the process from DAMON and
+monitored access pattern of the process from DAMON and shows the pattern in a

-shows the pattern in a human readable format.
+human readable format.

 )

-) accessed for how long time
+accessed for how long time (age XX

 ).
-For example, the fifth region of ~9 MiB size is being most
+For example, the evelenth region of

-stops DAMON.
+the fourth command stops DAMON.

 Note that DAMON can monitor not only virtual address spaces but multiple types of address spaces including the physical address space.